Open dawn to dusk throughout the year.

 82 South Street, Litchfield, CT 06759

 The land surrounding the Tapping Reeve House has been re-imagined – not as a strict interpretation of a time period, but rather as a community resource with landscape elements that would have been found on the site, and in Litchfield, from the 18th to the 20th centuries.
 The newly landscaped site features elements of the historic landscape and includes a children’s garden, education pavilion, small orchard, a chestnut grove, a wet meadow, stone walls and traditional fencing.
-The new Tapping Reeve Meadow is designed to provide the community and visitors with opportunities for learning, relaxation and reflection.
+The new Tapping Reeve Meadow provides the community and visitors with opportunities for learning, relaxation and reflection.

-The site will introduce adult, family and school audiences to the natural world as both a source of inspiration and learning.
-Programs will give visitors up-close and personal interactions with nature – not as passive bystanders, but as active participants who touch, smell, taste, learn new vocabulary and develop observational and listening skills.
+The site introduces adult, family and school audiences to the natural world as both a source of inspiration and learning.
+Programs give visitors up-close and personal interactions with nature – not as passive bystanders, but as active participants who touch, smell, taste, learn new vocabulary and develop observational and listening skills.
 Watch our Calendar of Events for a full schedule of programs and events in the meadow.